yuvraajsj18/hashnode/ckv6es3dq15ttp5s1f8at1bka.md

 **Enumerate** function returns a key: value pair using the iterable passed to it and the start value.

+You can learn more about comprehensions in Python in this article: [Comprehension in Python: Explained](https://blog.yuvraj.tech/comprehensions-in-python-explained).

 > Highlights:
 - Use dict comprehension to perform operations on key-value pairs of a dictionary in a concise way.